OmarIthawi/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

        - Null
        - Key
      * - user
-       -
+       - varchar (?)
        - NO
-       -
+       - UNI
-     * - team
+     * - team_id
-       -
+       - varchar (?)
        - NO
-       -
+       - PRI
      * - date_joined
        - datetime
        - NO
-       -
+       - MUL
      * - last_activity_at
        - datetime
        - NO
-       -
+       - MUL

 ---------------------
 user
 ---------------------

-  The user ID (?) of the user who joined or left the team.
+  The ID of a user who is currently a member of the team, from ``auth_user.id``.

 ---------------------
-team
+team_id
 ---------------------

-  The ID (?) or name (?) of the team that the user joined or left.
+  The ID of the team, from ``teams_courseteam.id``.

 --------------------
 date_joined
 --------------------

-  The date/time that the user joined the team?
+  The timestamp of the time that the user joined the team.

 --------------------
 last_activity_at
 --------------------

   The date/time of the most recent activity performed by this user on this team.
-Activity includes: ?
+The current definition of "activity" is limited to discussions-related
+  actions: adding or deleting posts, adding comments or responses, and voting on posts.

 .. _Courseware_Progress: